 Three key pillars provide the foundation for a harmonious family: trust, respect and teamwork.
 When you use a little teamwork to write a family mission statement, there are endless opportunities for your family to engage as a team.

 The New Year brings a great occasion for a team challenge.
 Instead of focusing on individual ‘resolutions,’ families can create a family mission statement: a united goal that will get everyone working together.

 Choosing the family mission statement is half the battle.
 It may take some time to find a common goal.
 Start out by brainstorming to come up with a list of possibilities.
 Make sure everyone contributes at least one idea, so each member of the family has a personal investment in the process.

-If your family is having a hard time brainstorming, here are a few ideas to get started:
+Once you have those answers, narrow them down into goals and ideas to incorporate into your family mission statement.
+If your family is having a hard time brainstorming ideas, here are a few to get started:

 - Serve your community: Set a goal to volunteer as a family at least once a month.
 There are dozens of opportunities in every community from picking up trash at your neighborhood park, or serving food at the local soup kitchen, to walking dogs at the animal shelter.